 Dr. Fastag-Guttman is a pediatric critical care medicine specialist, caring for pediatric patients hospitalized in the Pediatric Intensive Care Unit.
 He has an interest in the nutrition of critically ill children and quality improvement in the PICU.

-- Fastag E, Cana j, Dehom S, Moores D, Tinsley C, Chnandnani H. Outcomes associated with early enteral nutrition in the pediatric trauma patient.
-Critical Care Medicina.
+- Fastag E, Cana J, Dehom S, Moores D, Tinsley C, Chandnani H. Outcomes associated with early enteral nutrition in the pediatric trauma patient.
+Critical Care Medicine.
 2022, Jan; 50(1):302.

 - Fastag E, Castillo BA, Jodorkovsky R. Nonsteroidal Anti-inflammatory Drugs Induced Acute Kidney Injury in 2 Children: Management, Risk Factors, and Brief Literature Review.
 New Jersey Pediatrics.
 2018, Mar; 44(1): 24-27.

 - Fastag E, DeBruin WJ.
 Spontaneous Pneumomediastinum in an Adolescent: Case Report and Literature Review.
 Pediatric Critical Care Medicine.
 2017, Jul; 18(7): e298-e310.

 - Fastag E, Varon J, Sternbach G. Richard Lower: The Origins of Blood Transfusion.
 The Journal of Emergency Medicine.
 2013, Jun; 44(6): 1146-1150.

 - Fastag E, Varon, J. Popsicle-induced life-threatening angioedema: Case report and literature review.
 Critical Care and Shock.
 2012, Jul; 15(2): 43-44.

 - Universidad Anahuac School of Medicine, Mexico City, MEXICO

 - Pediatrics, St. Joseph's University Medical Center, NJ, USA